brain-life/encode/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/11638664/18020005/00d2fb9e-6bad-11e6-861a-d746cca35f0d.png)

 # About
-This software implements a method to encode both, structural brain connectomes and diffusion-weighted magnetic resonance data, into multidimensional arrays (tensors).
-The encoding method allows implementing Connectoem Evaluation Models (Pestilli et al., 2015) with dramatic reduction in storage requirements with up to 40x compression factor.
+This software implements a framework to encode both, structural brain connectomes and associated diffusion-weighted magnetic resonance data, into multidimensional arrays (tensors).
+The encoding method allows implementing Connectome Evaluation Models (Pestilli et al., 2015) with dramatic reduction in storage requirements with up to 40x compression factor.
+Furtheremore, connectome encoding allows perfomring computational neuroanatomy dissection and virtual lesions very efficiently using the machine-friendly array operations.
+We provide demos and tutorials to expain how to:
+ (1) Load and encode diffusion-weighted data and tractography models of white matter fascicles, as well as perform multidimensional arrays operations.
+ (2) Build and optimize a Linear Fascicle Evaluation model.
+ (3) Perform neuronatomical segmentations, computational neuroanatomy operations and virtual lesions using the connectome encoding framework.

 ## Application.
 * Encoding of brain conenctome and associated phenotypes into multidimensional arrays.